-This study was approved by the provincial health research ethics board at Memorial University (St. Johns, Newfoundland and Labrador, Canada).
-A retrospective chart analysis was conducted of all surgically managed cases of RCC from March 1, 2018 - February 28, 2023.
-Patients undergoing radical or partial nephrectomy during this timeframe were identified utilizing operating room (OR) codes.
+This study was approved by the provincial health research ethics board at Memorial University (St. Johns, NL, Canada).
+A retrospective chart analysis was conducted of all surgically managed cases of RCC from March 1, 2018, to February 28, 2023.
+Patients undergoing radical or partial nephrectomy during this timeframe were identified using operating room (OR) codes.
 Pathology reports for each identified case were examined to determine eligibility as RCC or separate pathology, with the latter being excluded.
-Tumour staging for all eligible charts was completed in accordance with American Joint Committee on Cancer guidelines.
-The assessed study timeframe was further sub-divided into pre-pandemic, pandemic, and post-pandemic periods, consistent with the implementation and abolition of COVID-19 public health restrictions in the province of NL.
+Tumor staging for all eligible charts was completed in accordance with American Joint Committee on Cancer guidelines.
+The assessed study timeframe was further subdivided into pre-pandemic, pandemic, and post-pandemic periods, consistent with the implementation and abolition of COVID-19 public health restrictions in the province of NL.
 Timeframes were defined as follows:

-- Pre-pandemic: March 1, 2018 March 31, 2020 (25 months) - Pandemic: April 1, 2020 February 28, 2022 (23 months) - Post-pandemic: March 1, 2022 February 28, 2023 (12 months)
+- Pre-pandemic: March 1, 2018, to March 31, 2020 (25 months) - Pandemic: April I, 2020, to February 28, 2022 (23 months) - Post-pandemic: March 1, 2022, to February 28, 2023 (12 months)

-Each case was assessed for time from surgical booking to operative intervention along with further, relevant epidemiological and pathological variables.
-Differences across timeframes were calculated using the Kruskal-Wallis test for non-parametric samples with significance set at p=0.05.
-All demographic and comorbidity data were retrieved from pre-operative anesthetic assessment reports.
-Statistical analyses were conducted using SPSS version 27.0 (IBM Corporation, Armonk, NY).
-Continuous variables have been reported as means and standard deviations while descriptive analyses are summarized as absolute counts and percentages.
+Each case was assessed for time from surgical booking to operative intervention, along with further, relevant epidemiological and pathologic variables.
+Differences across timeframes were calculated using the Kruskal-Wallis test for non-parametric samples, with significance set at p=0.05.
+All demographic and comorbidity data were retrieved from preoperative anesthetic assessment reports.
+Statistical analyses were conducted using SPSS version 27.0 (IBM Corporation, Armonk, NY, U.S.).
+Continuous variables have been reported as means and standard deviations, while descriptive analyses are summarized as absolute counts and percentages.